-RESOLVED FURTHER THAT, subject to the provisions of Section 197 the Companies Act, 2013 as amended from time and time, the Remuneration payable to Dr. Sunil Gupta (DIN 00012572) as set out in the explanatory statement attached hereto, in the event of loss or inadequacy of profit in any Financial Year, shall be as per the limit set out in Section II of Part II of Schedule V to the Companies Act, 2013;
+RESOLVED FURTHER THAT, subject to the provisions of Section 197 the Companies Act, 2013 as amended from time and time, the Remuneration payable to Dr. Sunil Sitaram Gupta (DIN 00012572) as set out in the explanatory statement attached hereto, in the event of loss or inadequacy of profit in any Financial Year, shall be as per the limit set out in Section II of Part II of Schedule V to the Companies Act, 2013;

-RESOLVED FURTHER THAT for the purpose of giving effect to this Resolution, the Board of Directors (or any Committee thereof) be and is hereby authorized to undertake all acts, deeds and execute all documents and pass relevant resolutions for the purpose of giving effect to this resolution and that in terms of Section 190 of the Companies Act, 2013, no formal contract of service with Dr. Sunil Gupta as a Managing Director will be executed and the resolution passed by the Shareholders on September 22, 2018 along with its explanatory statement and the resolution passed by the Members at their 31st Annual General Meeting along with its explanatory statement be considered as Memorandum setting out terms and conditions of appointment and remuneration of Dr. Sunil Gupta;
+RESOLVED FURTHER THAT for the purpose of giving effect to this Resolution, the Board of Directors (or any Committee thereof) be and is hereby authorized to undertake all acts, deeds and execute all documents and pass relevant resolutions for the purpose of giving effect to this resolution and that in terms of Section 190 of the Companies Act, 2013, no formal contract of service with Dr. Sunil Sitaram Gupta as a Managing Director will be executed and this resolution along with its explanatory statement be considered as Memorandum setting out terms and conditions of appointment and remuneration of Dr. Sunil Sitaram Gupta as Managing Director;